-The fair value of other payables which are due within one year approximates their carrying amount at the reporting date.
+The fair value of payables which are due within one year approximates their carrying amount at the reporting date.

-14 Related party transactions
+Related party transactions 10

-The immediate controlling party of NEU Property Holdings Ltd is Eurobank Ergasias S.A., who produces consolidated financial statements available for public use, and owns 100% of the shares of NEU Property Holdings Ltd.
+The immediate controlling party of the NEU 03 Property Holdings Limited is NEU Property Holdings Ltd registered in Cyprus.
+Eurobank Ergasias S.A., who is the ultimate parent company, produces consolidated financial statements available for public use, owns 100% of the shares of NEU Property Holdings Ltd.